-If you’re reading this, the chances are that you know what it feels like to be hurt or disappointed.
+If you’re reading this, the chances are that you know effects of bullying and what it feels like to be hurt or disappointed.
 If that’s you, hopefully, my experience will encourage you to share yours, if you haven’t already.
 Sharing our stories can both lift us up and lift others up who may be feeling hurt.
 As for my experiences, particularly bullying, they were pretty bad.
 But in the end, despite all that I endured, I rose above the darkness and found healing, and today I am still standing.

 A few years ago, while working the late shift at a hotel, an intruder attacked me on the job.
 I suffered spinal trauma and a traumatic brain injury.
 You’re probably wondering what a horrible incident like that has to do with bullying.
 Well, I’m glad you asked.
 After suffering that attack, I blamed myself instead of blaming the person who attacked me.
 In fact, I told myself that I deserved to be attacked.
 But why?
 Now that I’ve emotionally and physically recovered from that attack, I can answer that question, and it stems from my childhood experiences.